LeeYiXuan21/ID_ASG1/README.md

 + Some application cannot be applied and i have to edit and kept redoing until it works.
 + Have problems positioning stuff and paragraphing.
 + Not sure how adjust my bugs and errors.
++ I have problems with the responsive, i kept on changing but nothing happens and im not sure what is the problem.

 ## Credits for Content, Media